WHAT-WHO-WHY

 WHAT-WHO-WHY Triptick

-This all begs the questions about whose problem the organization solves, how it solves the problem, and how well it solves it.
-Most importantly, does everyone in the organization share the same understanding of these points?
-Just like the organs in a body must work together to keep a person alive, the components of an organization need to be aligned.
+And, most importantly, does everyone in the organization, especially those running it, share the same understanding of their WHAT-WHO-WHY?
+Further, just as organs in a body must work together to keep a person alive, company organizational units also need to be aligned.

 The “Power of Clarity” lies not just in a shared understanding of the company’s strategy but also in how that understanding shapes execution and results in superior performance.